debezium/debezium-design-documents/DDD-1.md

 #### Example of a change in the `ChangeEventSourceCoordinator` logic

-In partitioned mode, the coordinator coordinator, instead of just switching from snapshot to the streaming sources, will iterate over a collection of partitions/offsets and reuse each source for each of them:
+In partitioned mode, the coordinator, instead of just switching from snapshot to the streaming sources, will iterate over a collection of partitions/offsets and reuse each source for each of them:

 **Nonpartitioned (current logic)**: